 No matter where you are in your language studies, it’s never too late to learn how to properly situate yourself in time.

 To do this, you’ll need to learn vocabulary for days of the week and months of the year, as well as learn the date formats used in various languages (if you’re used to the mm/dd/yyyy format in America, you might be in for a rude awakening when you go to Europe).

 And if you want to say the date, you’ll also probably need to learn number vocabulary, which we’ve compiled in a separate guide.

 Once you learn dates, the world will be your oyster — at least when it comes to scheduling appointments, booking flights and hotels, and asking that friendly waiter when one might expect to get a table quickly at that popular restaurant in town.

-Below are our guides to mastering date formats and date vocabulary in eight different languages, complete with audio to help you nail your pronunciation, as well as grammatical tips for putting it all together.
+Below are our guides to mastering date formats and date vocabulary in 13 different languages, complete with audio to help you nail your pronunciation, as well as grammatical tips for putting it all together.

 How To Write The Date In Norwegian

 How To Write The Date In Turkish

 And if you need a primer on your number vocabulary, just head on over to this master post: